studyWorkShop/JavaScript-demo/README.md

 ### Setup

-Copy this stencil and replace `npm-common-package` with your package name.
+Copy this stencil and replace `npm-common-package-stencil` with your package name.

 ### Linting